Our team

 She has extensive training and experience in Floortime and Social Cognition Therapy.
 Her focus is to support children and teens to be their best, functional, independent selves.

 Catherine loves teens (has them) and little children.
-Thanks to her clients she stays current on topics ranging from marine mapping to Minecraft, away from work she loves outdoors, art and animals.
+Thanks to her clients she stays current on topics ranging from marine mapping to Minecraft.
+Away from work she loves outdoors, art and animals.
 Sometimes clients bring their guinea pigs to sessions, and that’s okay by her.

 Juli Swarts, Speech Pathologist.
 Photo: Jonathan Wherrett.